How to Get Your Ecommerce Store Listed on Amazon

 Next, you have to consider how many products you want to sell, which is just the number of unique items in your inventory.

-Last, you can say whether or not you own the brands of the products you’re selling.
+Last, you can say whether you own the brands of the products you’re selling.
 This isn’t an essential addition to your seller setup, and it’s most likely used for Amazon statistics.
 It could also be reassuring for customers to see that you’re selling brands you own, meaning you’re directly responsible for every part of a product’s creation.

 Billing and contact

 After this step, Amazon will request credit information from you.
 They’ll bill your card for a specified amount to verify that it exists, and once the transaction goes through, your card will be approved.

 Then, they’ll call or text you to verify your contact information.
 They’ll tell you (either vocally or textually) a PIN to enter into a specific page.
 After you enter the PIN, your identification and contact information is verified.

 Once your identity is verified, you can move onto the last step of setup.

 Now that you’ve agreed to their terms and your identity checks out, you have to give Amazon your tax information.